 Decking oil nourishes, preserves and protects garden decking from weathering, the day to day wear and tear of foot traffic, water, dirt and other surface contaminates.
 With so many decking oil products available, it can be difficult deciding on which one is right for your decking boards.

 Types of decking oil

 Choosing the right decking oil and the one that best meets your requirements can depend on the type of decking you have, the desired finish, budget, performance and maintenance expectation.

 Applying a decking oil to new decking is usually straight forward as there is no need to take in to account previous decking treatments or coatings.

-While softwood decking can be oiled from new, new hardwood decking boards often need to be allowed to weather for a time before applying a decking oil.
+While softwood decking can be oiled from new, new hardwood decking boards often need to be allowed to weather for a time before applying a decking treatment.
 Dense exotic hardwoods are naturally oily and have a tight grain.
-If a decking oil is applied too soon, it may not penetrate into the surface of the decking boards.
+If an oil is applied too soon, it may not penetrate into the surface of the decking boards.
 Allowing hardwood decking to weather for a time to allow some of the natural wood oils to dissipate and for the grain to open is recommended.
 Read the instructions from the decking supplier as this may vary depending on the type of decking and species of wood used for the decking boards.
 Once the grain opens up the boards will more readily accept the oil.
 Some types of exotic hardwood timber such as Ipe, Yellow Balau, Massaranduba Cumaru, Iroko and of course Teak may require a highly refined or extra thin decking oil such as Osmo Decking Oil for the best results.

 Clear decking oil

 Clear decking oils are designed to nourish and protect garden decking whilst retaining the natural character of the timber.
 Clear decking oil products tend to darken the wood slightly, giving it an almost damp like appearance, whilst enhancing the natural grain and character of the wood.
 To get an indication of how decking will look when oiled, simply wipe over a section of the untreated decking with a slightly damp sponge.